|

 And here’s an example from Jo Nesbo’s first Harry Hole thriller, The Bat (p.
 250):

-This second excerpt is taken from a chapter in which the head of the crime squad, Neil McCormack, delivers a long speech to the protagonist, Harry Hole.
+The second excerpt is taken from a chapter in which the head of the crime squad, Neil McCormack, delivers a long speech to the protagonist, Harry Hole.
 Harry has just spent nearly an hour delivering his own monologue, updating McCormack on everything that’s happened so far.

 The mood of the entire scene is one of contemplation and resignation.
 The characters give each other the space to talk without rushing.
 Their behaviour feels controlled, and the way they talk is measured.
+The grammatical structure of the sentence (syndetic) is a good choice because it moderates the speed at which we read, and reflects the mood.
+Omitting conjunctions – asyndeton

 Authors might choose on occasion to change the mood of a sentence by deliberately removing the conjunction.
 Separating all the items with only commas accelerates the rhythm.